alexfish/stylize/README.md

 That's better.

-## Integration
+## Setup

+1. Add Stylize to you project as a submodule using `git submodule add https://github.com/alexfish/stylize.git`
-To manually install stylize simply drag `Stylize.swift` into your project tree.
+2. Open the Stylize folder & drag Stylize.xcodeproj into your project tree
+3. Add `Stylize.framework` to your target's `Link Binary with Libraries` Build Phase
+4. Import Stylize with `import Stylize` and you're ready to go

 ## Usage